 - 1. Turn the key switch to the OFF position and remove the key, place the Forward/Reverse handle in the NEUTRAL position, and chock the wheels. - 2.
 Disconnect battery.
-See Disconnecting the Battery Gasoline Vehicles, Section 1, Page 1-4. - 3.
+See Disconnecting the Battery-Gasoline Vehicles on page 1-4. - 3.
 Clean the top of the fuel tank and fuel pump module. - 4.
 At engine: - 4.1.
 Remove spring clamp securing fuel line to throttle body. - 4.2.
 Disconnect fuel line and drain into an appropriate container.
 See following WARNING.